Bicycle Network: Good Design Guides

 - Sight distances.
 For safety path users need to be able to see what's up ahead to enable them to stop or take evasive action.
+It is often related to curvature of the path.
 'Blind' corners can cause crashes and bushy trees at road crossings can prevent users from seeing approaching cars.

 - Appropriate surface - Sealed vs Unsealed?
 Paths with a good quality surface will attract more users than a poorly surfaced path.
 The High Country Rail Trail in Tallangatta has a sealed surfaced trail heading east from town and a gravel surface trail heading west from town.
 The sealed section gets 5 times more use than the gravel section, including disabled and wheelchair users.
 A good quality gravel surface may be appropriate to maintain a more 'natural' experience but is likely result in less people using the path.